 My gingerbread brownies are one of my all time favourite desserts!
 My gooey chocolate brownie recipe gets a festive upgrade as ginger and cinnamon gets added to the batter. the combination of these flavours with the rich chocolate makes for such an indulgent bake.
 These are especially good when topped with my gingerbread men – the recipe for these are conveniently below!
 Find the full recipe for my gingerbread brownies here.

 The classic Christmas biscuit has had a gluten free and vegan makeover!
-My gingerbread men are soft on the inside and chewy around the edges, just as good gingerbread people should be!
+My gingerbread men are full of flavour and deliciously chewy, just as good gingerbread people should be!
 These are a favourite of mine, especially when dipped in dark chocolate!
 Find the full recipe here.

 Gooey Orange Chocolate Brownies